gecBurton/pydantic-quantlib/README.rst

     '<QuantLib.QuantLib.VanillaOption; proxy of <Swig Object of type 'ext::shared_ptr< VanillaOption > *' at 0x7f6559ddabd0> >'

-It can also be, printed:
+it can also be printed:

 .. code-block:: python

     >>> print(european_option)
     'PlainVanillaPayoff(type=<OptionType.Put: -1>, strike=40.0) exercise=EuropeanExercise(date=Date(d=4.0, m=1.0, y=2022.0))'

-It can be converted to JSON
+it can be converted to JSON:

 .. code-block:: python

     >>> european_option.json()
     '{"payoff": {"type": -1, "strike": 40.0}, "exercise": {"date": {"d": 4.0, "m": 1.0, "y": 2022.0}}}'

-It can also be loaded from JSON.
+and it can be loaded from JSON:

 .. code-block:: python